sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 	```

 #### Build - V1
-By now, we got a `config/` directory that includes some changes that will take place while we build the live-cd on the online environment.
+By now, we have a `config/` directory that includes some changes that will take place while we build the live-cd on the online environment.
 ```bash
 config/
 ├── hooks